Ashishlathkar77/Malaria-Cell-Image-Classification/report.md

 Defines a custom dataset class called `MalariaDataset` for handling malaria cell images.
 Additionally, it includes preprocessing and transformation steps using PyTorch's `transforms` module.

-Here's how this approach was implemented and can be described for a report:
+Here's how this approach was implemented:

 1. **Custom Dataset Class (MalariaDataset)**:
    - The `MalariaDataset` class is created by subclassing `torch.utils.data.Dataset`, making it compatible with PyTorch's data loading utilities.